JacksonBurns/fastprop/paper/paper.md

 ## Interpretability
 Though not discussed here for the sake of length, `fastprop` already contains the functionality to perform feature importance studies on trained models.
 By using SHAP values [@shap] to assign a scalar 'importance' to each of the input features, users can determine which of the `mordred` descriptors has the largest impact on model predictions.
-Future studies will demonstrate this in greater detail.
+The utility of these values can be explored in greater detail on a case-by-case basis.

 # Availability
  - Project name: fastprop